 Advanced level integration of historical of both western and eastern theoretical principles of psychology as a social and behavioral science.
-Conflicting views on methodology and practice will be considered as well as the implications on the multicultural educational setting.
+Conflicting views on methodology and practice will be considered as

 PSY202 PSYCHOLOGY OF PERSONALITY (3 cr.)

 This course reviews the major theoretical schools of thought and their applications to personality theory.
 Lectures will encompass the psychoanalytic, behavioristic, cognitive and humanistic paradigms.
 The interaction of personality traits with environmental factors, cultural influences and their effect on behavior will be discussed.
 Topics in Psychology of Personality, from a multicultural perspective, shall be discussed to help students to enlarge their multicultural views.